project-eCSB/ecsb-backend/readme.md

 Used for moving players on map.

-Needs to be started with rabbitmq
+Needs to be started with `cache` containter

 - `./gradlew ecsb-moving:run`